 You can usually tell if there’s a potential air leak because your home feels colder than the setting you programmed on your thermostat, or if your heating bills are much higher than usual.
 Here are two ways you can tell for sure.

 • Smoke test – This is something that you can do on your own.
 Simply get a incense stick and light it – making sure that all indoor fans are off.
 This works best during a windy day.
 Walk around inside of your home with your lit incense stick.
-Hold the stick near any walls, windows and doors that create a barrier to your home’s exterior.
-If the smoke pulls toward a window or door, you’ll know that you have an air leak.
+Hold the stick near any walls and windows that create a barrier to your home’s exterior.
+If the smoke pulls toward a window, you’ll know that you have an air leak.

 • Energy audit – An energy audit is much more comprehensive, since a professional contractor conducts it.
 The auditor will use a blower door test or a thermographic scan to determine if and where your home is losing the most energy.

-So you’ve found a few air leaks in your windows and doors.
+So you’ve found a few air leaks in your windows.
 Now what?
 Here are a few ways to eliminate the air leaks:

-• Replace your windows and doors – If your windows and doors are leaking a substantial amount of air, you may want to consider simply replacing them.
+• Replace your windows – If your windows are leaking a substantial amount of air, you may want to consider simply replacing them.
 Newer models are more energy efficient than ever.
 For example, replacement windows not only prevent air from leaking in or out around the frame, they are also often built with low-emissivity glazing, which helps prevent heat from escaping through the glass.
-Look for doors and windows approved by Energy Star for the best energy efficiency, and make sure that they are installed by a professional.
+Look for windows approved by Energy Star for the best energy efficiency, and make sure that they are installed by a professional.

-• Repair your windows and doors – Sometimes, having a professional contractor repair the frames around your windows or doors is enough to eliminate the leaks.
-This is a practical option if your windows and doors are high quality to begin with, but just have some minor frame issues.
+• Repair your windows – Sometimes, having a professional contractor repair the frames around your windows is enough to eliminate the leaks.
+This is a practical option if your windows are high quality to begin with, but just have some minor frame issues.

-• Add storm windows and screen doors – Storm windows not only physically protect your windows, they can also help trap heat inside your home when you close them, something you may want to do during the nights.
-Solid screen doors can be quite effective as well in doing the same thing.
+• Add storm windows – Storm windows not only physically protect your windows, they can also help trap heat inside your home when you close them, something you may want to do during the nights.

 • Seal air leaks with caulking – If any air leaks are found around the edges of your windows and they don’t warrant a replacement, then have a professional contractor apply caulking around your windows to create a seal and stop the leaks.